-It’s time to cash in those spare vacation days and hit the road for a fall-fueled road trip.
-Whether you want to stroll through a pumpkin patch, take a scenic drive or discover fantastic seasonal eats and sips, you won’t have to go far.
+No matter how much you love all the great things to do in Chicago, sometimes you’re bound to need an escape.
+That’s when it’s time to cash in those spare vacation days and pile in the car for a road trip.
+Whether you want to stroll through an autumn pumpkin patch, take a scenic drive or plan a family getaway your kids will love, you won’t have to go far.
 We explored nine Midwestern destinations that are oozing with character and fun.
 The best part?
 They’re all within five hours of Chicago.

 3hrs 30mins from Chicago